ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

             Pattern INPUT1_F32_ID : Input1_f32.txt

-In above example we declare that thee functions of the suite are using 3 parameters named A,B and C.
+In above example we declare that the functions of the suite are using 3 parameters named A,B and C.
 We declare that a regression formula will use only A and B. So for each C value, we will get a different regression formula.

 We list the names to use when formatting the output of benchmarks.
 We define a regression formula using R syntax.
-(We do not write cycles ~ A*B but only A*B)
+(We do not write "cycles ~ A*B" but only "A*B")

 Once parameters have been described, we need a way to feed parameter values to a test.

 There are 2 ways.
-First is a parameter file.
+First way is a parameter file.
 Problem of a parameter file when it has to be included in the test (C array) is that it may be big.
 So, we also have a parameter generator.
-It is less felxible but enough for lot of cases.
+It is less flexible but enough for lot of cases.

 Those parameters values, when specified with a file, are described with:

             Output  OUT_SAMPLES_F32_ID : Output
             Params PARAM1_ID : Params1.txt

-They follow the outputs and use similar syntax.
+They follow the outputs section and use similar syntax.

 When the parameter is specified with a generator then the syntax is :